klahnakoski/mo-streams/README.md

-# More Streams
+# More Streams!!

-Can Python code be more elegant with method chaining?
+Python code is more elegant with method chaining!

 ## Overview